Skip to content

 Flush DNS and IPConfig in Windows command prompt

 Over time, a lot of temporary data in the browser gets accumulated.
-This not only slows down the browsing experience but could also conflict with the proper loading of websites.
+This slows down the browser performance and could conflict with the proper loading of websites.

 1. Open the Chrome browser.